Direct3D: Direct3D 8.0

 Direct3D was not considered to be user friendly, but as of DirectX version 8.1, many usability problems were resolved.
 Direct3D 8 contained many powerful 3D graphics features, such as vertex shaders, pixel shaders, fog, bump mapping and texture mapping.

 Direct3D 9

-Direct3D 9.0, released in December 2002, added a new version of the High Level Shader Language support for floating-point texture formats, Multiple Render Targets (MRT), Multiple-Element Textures, texture lookups in the vertex shader and stencil buffer techniques.
+Direct3D 9.0 (released in December, 2002) added a new version of the High Level Shader Language support for floating-point texture formats, Multiple Render Targets (MRT), Multiple-Element Textures, texture lookups in the vertex shader and stencil buffer techniques.

+Direct3D 9Ex

+Direct3D 9Ex (previously versioned 9.0L, with "L" standing for Longhorn, the codename for Windows Vista), an extension only available on Windows Vista and newer, allows the use of the advantages offered by Windows Vista's Windows Display Driver Model (WDDM) and is used for Windows Aero.
+Direct3D 9Ex, in conjunction with DirectX 9 class WDDM drivers allows graphics memory to be virtualized and paged out to system memory, allows graphics operations to be interrupted and scheduled and allow DirectX surfaces to be shared across processes.
+Direct3D 9Ex was previously known as version 1.0 of Windows Graphics Foundation (WGF).